machalliance/standards/models/recipes/checkout-flow-recipe.md

 - **Monitoring & Observability:** Centralized checkout orchestration enables comprehensive logging, metrics, and alerting for business-critical operations.
 - **A/B Testing:** Checkout flow experiments and optimization require controlled server-side logic that can't be reliably implemented client-side.
 - **Scalability:** Server-side orchestration can handle high-traffic scenarios with proper load balancing and resource management.

 ---

+## When to Use This Recipe

+**Use this orchestrated approach when:**
+- Operating at enterprise scale with high transaction volumes
+- Managing complex B2B workflows with approval chains
+- Coordinating inventory across multiple warehouses or channels
+- Implementing sophisticated fraud detection and risk management
+- Supporting multi-currency and multi-region operations
+- Requiring real-time integration with multiple third-party services
+- Needing detailed audit trails and compliance reporting

+**Consider the simpler approach when:**
+- Building an MVP or proof of concept
+- Operating a small to medium-scale e-commerce site
+- Selling simple products with straightforward pricing
+- Working in a single currency and region
+- Prioritizing speed of implementation over advanced features

+> [!TIP]
+> You can start with the [Simple Checkout Flow](simple-checkout-flow-recipe.md) and migrate to this orchestrated approach as your business scales and requirements become more complex.

+---